TrueDeck/Documentation/WhitePaper.md

 ### Year 2020
 - A true decentralized revolution will ignite due to evolutionary TrueDeck casino-as-a-service feature.
 - The advent of “Street Casinos” will start to spread on a global level.
-- Both tokens TRUE and SUIT will be in high demand and with good trading volumes on exchanges.
+- Both tokens TDP and SUIT will be in high demand and with good trading volumes on exchanges.

 ## Supremacy
 ### Year 2021